 3 common ways to set up commands or scripts for Debian series to start at boot

-This article was last updated 133 days ago.
-The information in it may have developed or changed.
-If it is invalid, please leave a message in the comment section.
+This article was last updated 396 days ago.
+The information contained in this article may have developed or changed.
+If it is no longer valid, please leave a message in the comment section.

 When we use the Linux system, we often encounter the need to run commands (or scripts) at startup.
 This article takes the startup of the tailscale relay server DERP on Debian 11 as an example to summarize the three most commonly used ways to run commands (or scripts) at startup.